 6. Model fractions with food

 One of the best ways I found to introduce and reinforce fractions with my students was to use food.
 Things such as pie, pizza, and Halloween candy relate particularly well for real-world context and visualization.
-Even in seventh grade, dealing with multiplying and dividing fractions, I would always come back to my pizza example.
+Even in 7th grade, dealing with multiplying and dividing fractions, I would always come back to my pizza example.
 The prompt that would always connect the best with ravenous middle schoolers was when I drew a pizza on the board and started dividing it into smaller and smaller fractions.
 I would ask while pointing to the ½ slice and the ⅛ slice, “Do you want this slice, or this slice?”
 When they could clearly see that the ⅛ slice was much smaller than the ½, the abstract concept of “part of a whole” became much more concrete (and tasty).

 7. Get up and moving

 Teachers can introduce fractions in all kinds of creative ways, but if students are antsy and wiggly, they won’t retain much of what’s been taught.
 Getting wiggles out, particularly for younger students, is important.
-This up-and-moving fractions game, similar to a traditional game of Musical Chairs, accomplishes two vital things (among others): getting kids up and moving, and having them associate a fraction that they see into one that they also have to write.
+This up-and-moving fractions game, similar to a traditional game of Musical Chairs, accomplishes two vital things (among others): getting kids up and moving, and having them associate a fraction that they see with one that they also have to write.
 Visuals are incredibly helpful when teaching fractions, and visuals that students can literally move to and interact with are even better.

 Get tutorial: Up-and-moving fractions game